owncloud/ocis/architecture/efficient-stat-polling.md

 {{</mermaid>}}

-But how can maries client detect the change?
+But how can Marie's client detect the change?

 We are trading writes for reads: the client needs to stat the own tree & all shares or entry points into other storage trees.